DanielArama/LFSR/README.md

 The module provides the current state of the LFSR as the output, allowing you to utilize the pseudo-random sequence for various applications that require deterministic yet seemingly random behavior.

-כםר
-# For the complete model of an LFSR with "n" bits,
-# you can refer to the following resource: xilinx.com/support/documentation/application_notes/xapp052.pdf
+# For the complete model of an LFSR with "n" bits, you can refer to the following resource:
+xilinx.com/support/documentation/application_notes/xapp052.pdf